dashpay/platform/packages/dashmate/README.md

 ```

 Supported presets:
- * `mainnet` - a node connected to Dash main network
+ * `mainnet` - a node connected to the Dash main network
  * `testnet` - a node connected to the Dash test network
  * `local` - a full network environment on your machine for local development.
 To operate a group of nodes, use the [group commands](#node-groups)